 Additionally, the future of our unparalleled state parks system is at risk.
 We know that our state parks are only as strong as the people who care for them and protect them from real and potential threats.
 Current state park visitors are incredible champions today, but we must work to ensure that we foster tomorrow’s champions by increasing state park access for youth and their families.

-In response to these issues, we will be launching Pathways to Parks, a campaign that will introduce and advocate for solutions that increase equitable access to the outdoors.
+In response to these issues, we launched Pathways to Parks, a campaign that will introduce and advocate for solutions that increase equitable access to the outdoors.

 Number of state leaders and park advocates who attended the Pathways to Parks Policy Forum